Platform Usage Contract

 4.2. following the receipt by PRISMA of a decision of a competent authority stating that the Customer has committed an abusive or fraudulent act and requesting the exclusion of the Customer from the PRISMA Platform; or,

-4.3. in case of definitive withdrawal of all business relations of the Customer concerned with other customers; or,
+4.3. in case of definitive withdrawal of all business relations of the Customer concerned with System Operators; or,

 4.4. based on evidence or grounds to believe that a Customer (a) jeopardizes the proper functioning of the PRISMA Platform; (b) contravenes any reasonable action, measure, or instruction of PRISMA under this PUC; and/or (c) persistently and/or intentionally breaches the PUC.